nickelslol/OverFiltrr/README.md

 pip install -r requirements.txt
 ```

-Console output now uses `RichHandler` for colourful messages.
+Console output uses `RichHandler` with a simple colour scheme: cyan headers, white information, and yellow highlights.
 Only high-level summaries are shown unless `LOG_LEVEL` is set to `DEBUG`.

 ## Configuration